Blueshifted hydrogen emission and shock wave of RR Lyrae variables in SDSS and LAMOST

 In this work, we develop a hand-crafted 1D pattern recognition searching algorithm and apply it to a large dataset of single-epoch spectra of RR Lyrae stars, in order to fetch out the ``first apparitions''.
 Through this survey, we found 33 RRab stars and 10 RRc stars in SDSS, 70 RRab stars, 10 RRc stars, 3 RRd stars and 1 Blazhko type RR Lyrae star in LAMOST.
 Based on the searching results, we set up the first population study of the RR Lyrae variables showing hypersonic shock waves.

 We build up the largest database of blueshifted hydrogen emission in RR Lyrae stars.
 The features of the ``first apparitions'' are fitted by two $S\acute{e}rsic$ profiles.
-We provide the redshift in the frame of the observer $z_{\rm e1,\alpha}$, radial velocity in the stellar rest frame $V_{\rm e1,\alpha}$, normalized flux Flux$_{\rm e1,\alpha}$ and full width at half maximum of the emission and absorption FWHM$_{\rm e1,\alpha}$ in the stellar rest frame of the blueshifted hydrogen emission.
+We provide the redshift $z_{\rm e1,\alpha}$ and radial velocity in the stellar rest frame $V_{\rm e1,\alpha}$, normalized flux Flux$_{\rm e1,\alpha}$ and full width at half maximum of the emission and absorption FWHM$_{\rm e1,\alpha}$ in the stellar rest frame of the blueshifted hydrogen emission.
 The distribution of measurements for different types are compared.
 We provide detailed analysis for the light curve of the Blazhko type RR Lyrae star with ZTF DR5.
 We characterize this Blazhko type RR Lyrae star as an RRab star with strong Blazhko modulations with a possible Blazhko period $P_B\approx111.111{\rm d}$.

 Finally, we set up two simulations for RRab variables in LAMOST.
 As for the first one, we apply our algorithm on mock spectra to test the performance of our pipeline and to check the influence of the selecting criteria.
 The other simulation is based on the real observational strategy to investigate the occurrence of the blueshifted hydrogen emission in RRab variables in LAMOST.
 The result suggests that more than 18.83\% of the RRab stars exhibit relatively strong ``first apparition''.
 The nature of RR Lyrae variables will be more and more clear with enormous volume of upcoming observational data.